-Cusco is one of the country’s favorite cities and home to many of Peru’s top attractions.
+Cusco is one of the country’s favorite cities and is home to many of Peru’s top attractions.
 Enjoy fantastic examples of Incan archaeology, Spanish architecture, and some amazing wildlife tours.
 Cusco is very central to some of the main Amazon areas you can enjoy after a short direct flight, so because many people want a mix of nature, culture, and history, we also include some of the best nearby areas for an Amazon Rainforest experience.
 This makes an excellent option to balance your adventure into Incan history.
 We will link to some excellent tours and to some travel bloggers who have enjoyed these areas to give you their own opinions on each place.

 Tour Cusco Itself